perguth/blog.perguth.de/src/content/blog/2025-02-28-the-quest-for-non-abundant-sums-a-mathematical-odyssey.md

 What of the answer itself?
 4,179,871 is no round figure, no milestone like a million.
 It’s jagged, specific, a fingerprint of the problem’s constraints.
 Breaking it down—say, 23 + 4179848—won’t yield two abundant numbers easily, a reminder of the solution’s precision.
 It’s a number earned through iteration, not intuition, a triumph of process over guesswork.

-This journey through Project Euler Problem 23, via the ThingyLabs GitHub solution, is more than a coding exercise.
+This journey through Project Euler Problem 23, via the solution at [https://github.com/thingylabs/perguth--project-euler](https://github.com/thingylabs/perguth--project-euler), is more than a coding exercise.
 It’s a dialogue between human ingenuity and numerical truth.
 The JavaScript code, with its loops and conditionals, translates an abstract question into a concrete answer, bridging the ethereal and the tangible.
 For those who follow, it’s an invitation: fork the repo, run the script, and perhaps ask—what else lies hidden in the numbers?

 As we close, the sum 4179871 lingers like a riddle solved but not fully exhausted.
 The problem hints at a smaller limit, a greatest non-combinable number below 28,123, yet our solution sweeps the full range.
 Perhaps that’s the next quest.
 For now, we rest, content with our tally, knowing that in the infinite dance of integers, we’ve claimed one small, defiant corner.